Euclidean mirrors: enhanced vacuum decay from reflected instantons

 Except the factor $\pi/2$, it resembles the case before.
-Therefore, we expect similar results for the Lorentzian field.
-However, one should remark that not the visually indistinguishable bell-shaped profile is responsible for this similarity\footnote{It is the distinct pole structure of the field which is responsible for the expected similarity.}, cf. e.g. \cite{Linder:2015vta}.
-This point will be discussed in detail in Sec.~\ref{sec:fields-without-poles}.
-The modified invariant for this Lorentzian field is
+Therefore, similar results are expected.
+However, one should remark that not the visually indistinguishable bell-shaped profile is responsible for this similarity\footnote{It is the distinct pole structure of the field which is responsible for such a similarity.}, cf. e.g. \cite{Linder:2015vta}.
+This will be discussed in detail in Sec.~\ref{sec:fields-without-poles}.
+The modified invariant reads